IETF-OPSAWG-WG/lxnm/README.md

    controller/orchestrator.
 Such data model provides a network-centric view of the L3VPN services.
 The Yang model proposed is limited to BGP PE-based VPNs as described in RFCs 4026, 4110, and 4364.
+## L2 VPN Network-Oriented Yang Model
+A L2VPN Network Yang Model

+This document defines a YANG Data model (called, L2NM) that can be used to manage the provisioning of Layer 2 VPN services within a Service Provider Network.
+This YANG module provides representation of the Layer 2 VPN Service from a network standpoint.
+The module is meant to be used by a Network Controller to derive the configuration information that will be sent to relevant network devices.

+The L2SM complements the Layer 2 Service Model (RFC8466) by providing a network-centric view of the service that is internal to a Service Provider.

+##  A Layer 2/3 VPN Common YANG Model
+This document defines a common YANG module that is meant to be reused by various VPN-related modules such as Layer 3 VPN and Layer 2 VPN Network Models.

 # Contributing